carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 <div class="ml-2 mt-micro">

-Gitpod Dedicated requires OpenID Connect (OIDC) for authentication, for example with Identity Providers (IdP) such as Google, Okta or Azure AD.
+Gitpod Dedicated requires OpenID Connect (OIDC) for authentication, for example with Identity Providers (IdP) such as Google, Okta, Azure AD and AWS Cognito.

 **General instructions**